WolfgangBischoff/Ceres/Documents/Notes.md

 * plan: We have a ship with no fuel => go to work and steal fuel bacteria / fuel => bring to resistance & and fly to ship
 * start engine and flee
 * smuggler docks shuttle

+#### Docking Bay
+* add ladder to enter MTX area which leads to air control;
+* function remains, lever should within the room; some items/stamps
+* add biocomputer or ore as exhibition piece

 #### Crafting mechanic
 * Food, Bacteria vom aud dem Inventar genutzen Item; verwendet in eigenem Modus-> Nährboden